Monday, 22 April 2024

 Ans.
 The results of CT scan were very positive.
 1700 digital X ray images were created in cross section.
 A gray head took shape on screen, which was apun and tilted in every direction.
 Several other images revealed neck vertebrae, hand, rib cage and a transection of skull.
 The entire CT scan was satisfying and relieving proving that nothing had gone seriously wrong with Tut's body.

 Ans.
-King Tut's mummy was the first one to be x rayed by an anatomy professor in 1968. in 2005 a virtual reality was created by the CT scan, which produced life like images.
+King Tut's mummy was the first one to be x rayed by an anatomy professor in 1968.
+In 2005 a virtual reality was created by the CT scan, which produced life like images.
+It was one the first few mummies to be scanned and recorded in the inventory.
 In his life he had been a bold, intelligent and fearless king.
-H tried to restore his legacy which was demolished by his forefather.
+He tried to restore his legacy which was demolished by his forefather.
 He was a believer, protector and ruler.
 Thus, in death as well as in life, King Tut remained logically ahead of his contemporaries.

 No comments: